 What is the Women in Applied Mathematics Mentorship Program (WAMM)?

 Participants will be matched with graduate student mentors based on their areas of interest.
 Throughout the quarter, the graduate student will provide reading materials to the undergraduate and the pair will meet to discuss these materials on a weekly basis.
 The format of this work could expand into a more hands-on research project.
 The project topic and goal would be determined by the student-mentor pair during their first meeting.
 At the weekly one-on-one meetings throughout the quarter, students and their mentors will have the opportunity to discuss not just the project materials, but also other topics such as career paths and the graduate school application process.
+The graduate students will hold informal study halls regularly throughout the quarter during which WAMM participants can work on their projects, meet other mentors, and get help on homework assignments.
 At the end of the quarter, the graduate students will organize a Colloquium for the undergraduates to give short presentations on what they learned throughout the quarter.

 Students who are completing their junior year of an undergraduate degree are especially encouraged to apply.